At $320B a Year, We Can’t Ignore the Cost of Health Inequities | Deloitte US has been saved

 This publication contains general information only and Deloitte is not, by means of this publication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services, nor should it be used as a basis for any decision or action that may affect your business.
 Before making any decision or taking any action that may affect your business, you should consult a qualified professional advisor.

 Deloitte shall not be responsible for any loss sustained by any person who relies on this publication.

-Andy Davis is a principal for Deloitte Consulting LLP’s Health Care practice, with over 15 years’ experience as a leader in our health actuarial practice, driving change across the ecosystem with payers, providers, and life sciences companies.
+Andy Davis is a principal for Deloitte Consulting LLP’s Health Care practice, with over 15 years of experience as a leader in our health actuarial practice, driving change across the ecosystem with payers, providers, and life sciences companies.
 He is known for bringing an understanding of how to quantify the economic value of services to members, patients, and customers, which spans payers, providers, PBMs, large pharmaceutical manufacturers, medtech, and diagnostics companies.